VidhushaJothikumar/python-programs/README.md

 # python-programs
-Python programs for learning and practice.
+This repository contains Python programs for learning and practice.

+# Topics Covered
+Python Basics
+Variables and Data Types
+Input and Output
+Conditional Statement
+Loops

+# Programs